This work is part of Public Realm R+D, an umbrella initiative; learn more about it here.

 Thursday, April 20

-Soles of Duende, the all-female multicultural trio, present a spirited collaboration across disciplines in celebration of Tap, Flamenco, and Kathak dance.
+Soles of Duende, the all-female multicultural trio, presented a spirited collaboration across disciplines in celebration of Tap, Flamenco, and Kathak dance.

-Pratt Institute’s fashion department will close out their academic year with JUNIOR THESIS, a fashion performance featuring selected works from year-end collections.
+Pratt Institute’s fashion department closed out their academic year with JUNIOR THESIS, a fashion performance featuring selected works from year-end collections.